-- “But wait, I’ve got candy on Halloween and nothing bad happened.
+- “But wait, I’ve got candy from all sorts of people on Halloween, and nothing bad happened.
 Mom is overreacting.
 I don’t think it’s dangerous”.

 As a result:

-- Your child is not convinced strangers could be dangerous.
+- Your child is not considering strangers could be dangerous.

-- He painted a wrong portrait of the stranger in his mind (white, middle-aged male in a certain environment and scenario)
+- He painted a wrong portrait of a stranger in his mind (white, middle-aged male in a particular environment and scenario)

 The biggest safety problem with 3-8 year-olds